vprashar2929/graftool/README.md

                  Password for Prometheus Server.
 If token is not specified then provide password --prometheus.web.listen-address=PROMETHEUS.WEB.LISTEN-ADDRESS
-                 Address on which Prometheus listen for UI,API --grafana-dashboards=GRAFANA-DASHBOARDS ...
+                 Address on which Prometheus listen for UI,API --grafana-dashboard=GRAFANA-DASHBOARDS ...
-                 List of Grafana Dashboards to be monitored --token=TOKEN  Bearer Token for connecting to Grafana/Prometheus --version      Show application version.
+                 Name of Grafana Dashboard to be monitored --token=TOKEN  Bearer Token for connecting to Grafana/Prometheus --version      Show application version.
 ```